-As well as excellent sport and exercise medicine physicians (Prof Mike Loosemore, Dr Eleanor Tillett, Dr Courtney Kipps and Dr Bhavesh Kumar), the ISEH has excellent imaging facilities on site, and also has superb hip and knee, upper limb and foot and ankle surgeons and therapists who support the service and provide tailored treatment programmes as required.
+As well as excellent sport and exercise medicine physicians (Prof Mike Loosemore, Dr Eleanor Tillett and Dr Courtney Kipps), the ISEH has excellent imaging facilities on site, and also has superb hip and knee, upper limb and foot and ankle surgeons and therapists who support the service and provide tailored treatment programmes as required.

 Following the closure of the Royal National Orthopaedic Hospital Dance, Sports & Exercise Medicine Service, we welcome all patients with dance and performing arts related injuries and look forward to treating them.

-Dance Injury Clinic Pathway – please ask your GP to refer to:
+Dance Injury Clinic Pathway – please ask your GP to refer you to: